Pot Sold To Underage Teens At Unlicensed Lyndhurst Smoke Shop, Authorities Charge

 The business itself was cited for code violations by the township building inspector and the Bergen County Department of Health Service, and the township suspended the store’s certificate of occupancy until further notice, the lieutenant said.

-Detectives from the New Jersey State Police Gangs and Organized Crime Unit teamed up with their Lyndhurst colleagues following a series of complaints from area residents and merchants about tobacco sales to minors, pot sales to adults and juveniles and other quality-of-life concerns, Auteri said.
+Detectives from the New Jersey State Police Gangs and Organized Crime North Bureau teamed up with their Lyndhurst colleagues following a series of complaints from area residents and merchants about tobacco sales to minors, pot sales to adults and juveniles and other quality-of-life concerns, Auteri said.

 A warranted search of the shop, Husain’s home and his vehicle turned up the pot, pills and cash, he said.